-I'LL SEE MYSELF OUT, THANK YOU: THIRTY PERSONAL VIEWS IN SUPPORT OF ASSISTED SUICIDE $\star\star\star$ Edited by Colin Brewer and Michael Irwin Reviewed by Dr Ellen Welch - GP, London Following the recent rejection of the Assisted Dying Bill in the UK House of Commons by an overwhelming majority of 330 against to 118 in favour, this collection of essays in support of the issue provides the reader with some of the key arguments in the debate for the legalisation of what the authors term medically assisted rational suicide (MARS).
+I'LL SEE MYSELF OUT, THANK YOU: THIRTY PERSONAL VIEWS IN SUPPORT OF ASSISTED SUICIDE Edited by Colin Brewer and Michael Irwin Reviewed by Dr Ellen Welch - GP, London Following the recent rejection of the Assisted Dying Bill in the UK House of Commons by an overwhelming majority of 330 against to 118 in favour, this collection of essays in support of the issue provides the reader with some of the key arguments in the debate for the legalisation of what the authors term medically assisted rational suicide (MARS).

 The book has been compiled by former psychiatrist Colin Brewer and former medical director of the United Nations Michael Irwin, with essays contributed by doctors, priests, politicians, philosophers and, most poignantly, from people suffering with terminal illness.
 The writers discuss the facts and the law surrounding the subject in both the UK and overseas, with both ethical and religious perspective offered.
 Dignitas writes a chapter on their experiences in Switzerland over the last 16 years of their existence.
 And a chapter is dedicated to palliative care - both its promises and its limitations.
-Perhaps the most thoughtprovoking stories come from people who have been faced with the reality of a painful, undignified death.
+Perhaps the most thought-provoking stories come from people who have been faced with the reality of a painful, undignified death.
 They tell of their struggle, their pain, the frustration that they feel in a life they no longer want to live, but are unable to end.
 Several quotes are given from the 2014 House of Lords debate which sum up some of the main arguments.
-E-LEARNING FREE TO ALL MEMBERS - Learn at a time and place to suit you - Over 40 hours of CPD/CME available - Interactive content produced for doctors by doctors - Track your learning and download certificates in your personal account - Support throughout your career
+A major limitation of this book is that it only presents one side of the argument on the debate and it would certainly provide more of a balanced read if there had been contributors from those who oppose assisted dying.
+Whatever your view may be, it does provide an interesting and comprehensive read in support of the issue.